aswin-sreekumar/following_20/README.md

 ### Image Processing
    - Python scripts for image processing according to problem statement and communicating with LAN.
    - Uses contouring and approxPolyDP() to detect shapes and open corresponding webpage URL, thereby indirectly communicating the deciphered coordinates to the UNO through NodeMCU.
-   - Contains final script and a shape calibration script.

 #### Mode of communication with bot : WiFi through LAN